midokuapp/midoku-rs/examples/example-extension/README.md

-# `example-source`
+# `example-extension`

-This is an example source for Midoku.
+This is an example extension for Midoku.
 It demonstrates how use the helper functions provided by the `midoku-*` packages to create a source.

 ## Building

-To build this module, you need the following `profile` configuration in your workspace's `Cargo.toml`:
+To build this extension, you need the following `profile` configuration in your workspace's `Cargo.toml`:

 ```toml